ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 In the `formula` argument, we use the confounder variables to predict the *treatment* variable `osp`.
 Here I use a simple approach where all confounder only have lower-order terms.
 But you might also consider adding interactions among the confounders, or even adding polynomial terms (see [Zhao et al., 2021](#ref-zhao2021propensity) for an extended example).

 The default for the `method` argument is `"nearest"` for *nearest neighbor matching*.
 In a personal consultation, Noah Greifer recommended I use the *genetic matching* approach for my use case, and so we use it here.
-You can learn about the various matching methods in Greifer’s [*Matching Methods* vignette](https://CRAN.R-project.org/package=MatchIt/vignettes/matching-methods.html), and you can specifically learn about the genetic algorithm used when you set `methoc = "genetic"` [here](https://CRAN.R-project.org/package=MatchIt/vignettes/matching-methods.html#genetic-matching-method-genetic).
+You can learn about the various matching methods in Greifer’s ([2025a](#ref-greifer2025matching)) vignette [*Matching Methods* vignette](https://CRAN.R-project.org/package=MatchIt/vignettes/matching-methods.html), and about the genetic algorithm in specific in Greifer’s ([2022](#ref-greifer2022genetic)) blog post [*Genetic Matching, from the Ground Up*](https://ngreifer.github.io/blog/genetic-matching/).
 In short, the genetic algorithm optimizes balance among the confounders using the scaled generalized Mahalanobis distance via functions from the **Matching** package ([Sekhon, 2011](#ref-sekhon2011multivariate)).

 Note the `pop.size` argument.
 If you run the code without that argument, you’ll get a warning message from **Matching** that the optimization parameters are at their default values, and that `pop.size` in particular might should be increased from its default setting of `100`.
 At the moment, I do not have a deep grasp of this setting, but for the sake of practice I have increased it to `200`.